 7.5 The Authority recognises that there should be a clear separation of the planning and licensing regimes and licensing applications should not be a re-run of the planning application.
 The Authority will therefore ensure that the two regimes are kept separate.
-The Planning Committee will be kept regularly apprised of the situation regarding licensed premises within the Borough.
+Planning Officers will be kept regularly apprised of the situation regarding licensed premises within the Borough through the MALT meetings.